ISUgenomics/geospatialworkbook/RasterVisionTutorialSeries/Raster_Vision_Part_2.md

 #### What is Transfer Learning

 Training a neural network from scratch requires a lot of time and computational resources because there are so many parameters in our model to tune.
 Transfer Learning is a very common approach used to decrease the time it takes to train a model.
 With transfer learning, we first find a model that has already been trained to perform a certain task.
 Then, we use that model as a starting point, and further train it to perform new task.
 For example, say we wish to build a model that can identify trucks in images.
 If we already have a model that is trained to identify cars in images, then we can use that model as the starting point of our training procedure, and further train our pre-trained model using a dataset of truck images.
-This will work a lot faster than building a new model from scratch. </br>
+This will work a lot faster than building a new model from scratch. <br>

 For this tutorial, we will use the [ResNet50 model](https://arxiv.org/abs/1512.03385), which is pre-trained on the [ImageNet dataset](https://www.image-net.org/index.php).
 The ImageNet dataset contains over a million labeled images of objects in 1000 different classes, such as "canoe", "isopod", "acorn", and "miniature schnauzer".
 Since the ImageNet dataset contains a large breadth of image classes, the ResNet50 model can extract various image features and can thus be applied to diverse use cases.

 #### Hyperparameters

 <b>Parameters</b> are the "dials" within the model that are adjusted to improve the training accuracy.
 Parameter values are not directly set or updated by the analyst.
 Rather, they are initialized and updated through the model training process. <b>Hyperparameters</b>, on the other hand, are variables that control the process of training.
-Hyperparameters are set manually by the analyst, and analysts will often try a variety of different hyperparameter values to see which yields the best model. </br></br>
+Hyperparameters are set manually by the analyst, and analysts will often try a variety of different hyperparameter values to see which yields the best model. <br><br>
 Examples of hyperparameters include:
 - <b>Number of epochs</b>: the number of times we pass the entire training set through the model during model training.
 - <b>Batch size</b>: the number of individual samples (ie labeled image chips) we pass through the model before updating the model parameters.
 Through the training process, we pass a batch of data through the model, observe the model performance, update the model parameters, and repeat.
 Once we have passed all of the training data through the dataset, we have completed one epoch.